 The scanner is available for outpatient use any workday, including Saturday mornings.

 We accept animals for CT by referral from the animal’s usual veterinary practice only.
-If you own an animal you think might benefit from CT, please discuss that with your usual vet.
+If you own an animal you think might benefit from CT, please discuss that with your usual vet and if they agree they can arrange a referral to us.

 For practices within a 25-mile radius, it is possible to arrange patient collection from your practice by our veterinary ambulance.